Skip to Content

 JLGreene Arts Access Fund in The New York Community Trust

-The program also will help theaters create sustainable programs to expand their audiences for the long term.
+The program will also help theaters create sustainable initiatives to expand their audiences over the long term.

-Learn more about brand new and exciting programming from the Arts Access theaters: Atlantic Theater Company Playwrights Horizons, Billie Holiday Theatre, Classical Theatre of Harlem, New York City Center, Playwrights Horizons Roundabout Theater, Second Stage Theater, Signature Theatre, and Theater for a New Audience.
+Learn more about brand-new and exciting programming from the Arts Access theaters: Atlantic Theater Company, Playwrights Horizons, Billie Holiday Theatre, Classical Theatre of Harlem, New York City Center, Roundabout Theatre, Second Stage Theater, Signature Theatre, and Theater for a New Audience.